danlou/LMMS/README.md

 ![LMMS Scripts](misc/lmms_org.png)

-Below you'll find usage descriptions for all the scripts along the exact command to run in order to replicate the results in the paper.
+Below you'll find usage descriptions for all the scripts along with the exact command to run in order to replicate the results in the paper.

-### 1. [train.py]() - Bootstrap sense embeddings from annotated corpora.
+### 1. [train.py](https://github.com/danlou/LMMS/blob/master/train.py) - Bootstrap sense embeddings from annotated corpora

 Usage description.